 To set the baseline scale of a tool set:

 - Click the Properties gear to the right of the section name and select Set Scale.
-The Set Baseline Scale dialog box appears.
+The Dynamic Tool Set Scaler dialog box appears.

 Repeat the process to change the scale, if necessary.